Tag Archive for: 800 years

 • and finally, Ms. Sophie Béjean, Superintendent of the Montpellier School District and the Occitanie Region.

 To ensure the ceremony began on the right foot, Professor Chanques and Usher Eddy Lamou presented our ceremonial mace—a symbolic object of the Faculty—to the audience.
-Resembling the rod of Asclepius, this mace symbolizes the punishment awaiting physicians who fail to uphold the Hippocratic Oath.
+Resembling the rod of Asclepius, this mace symbolizes the punishment that awaits physicians who fail to honor the Hippocratic Oath.

-Next, it was the turn of Professor Valérie Rigau—the youngest member of the Governing Council—and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the Faculty’s 800th anniversary), to read a translation of the Faculty’s original charter, thereby highlighting its historical and symbolic significance.
+Next, it was the turn of Professor Valérie Rigau—the youngest member elected to the governing board—and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the Faculty’s 800th anniversary), to read a translation of the Faculty’s original bylaws, thereby highlighting their historical and symbolic significance.

-These statutes were issued on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
-Since then, the teaching of medicine has never ceased in Montpellier, thereby forging strong ties with the city, as both President Augé and Dean Mondain noted in their speeches.
+These statutes were promulgated on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
+Since then, the teaching of medicine has continued uninterrupted in Montpellier, forging strong ties with the city, as both President Augé and Dean Mondain noted in their speeches.

 A college proud of its past and looking toward the future

 800 years later, the Faculty and its community are proud to celebrate this milestone.
-To mark the occasion, a commemorative plaque was unveiled.
-It is a way to honor the distinguished figures who have shaped our faculty, while continuing to write our history.
+To mark the occasion, a commemorative plaque was unveiled—a way to honor the distinguished figures who have shaped our faculty, while continuing to write our history.

 As current events show us, this journey will undoubtedly be full of challenges to overcome!
-Yet these challenges will in no way alter the Faculty’s mission: we will be there to support and train the healthcare professionals of tomorrow.
+These challenges will in no way alter the Faculty’s mission: we will be there to support and train the future healthcare professionals of tomorrow.

 Relive the ceremony

-Below are photos of the ceremony by E. Perra.
-You can also watch the entire ceremony by clicking the link below.
+Below are photos of the ceremony taken by E. Perra.
+You can also watch the entire ceremony again by clicking the link below.

 And to learn more about the events planned for the coming months to celebrate this anniversary in style, visit the official website at 800ans.fr!

-The year marking our Faculty’s 800th anniversary continues with a new fun-filled event!
+The year marking our Faculty’s 800th anniversary continues with a new, fun-filled event!
 Join the team at the Manoir du Crime on Saturday, August 29, for an unforgettable evening full of thrills…

 An event requiring registration

-The first session will be from 4:00 PM to 6:30 PM.
-The second session will be from 8:00 PM to 10:30 PM.
-Dinner will be served from 6:45 PM to 7:45 PM.
+The first session will be from 4:00 p.m. to 6:30 p.m.
+The second session will be from 8:00 p.m. to 10:30 p.m.
+Dinner will be served from 6:45 p.m. to 7:45 p.m.

 Prices:

-Session 1 OR Session 2 with meal: €40
+Session 1 OR Session 2 with meal: 40€

-Session 1 AND Session 2 with meal: €60
+Session 1 AND Session 2 with meal: 60€

-To mark this anniversary year, the Post Office will release a stamp celebrating our Faculty’s 800th anniversary starting June 13!
-Read more in the article below.
+To mark this anniversary year, the Post Office will issue a stamp dedicated to our Faculty’s 800th anniversary starting June 13!
+Read the article below for more information.

 Did you know?
 The Post Office is issuing a stamp to celebrate our 800th anniversary!

-Starting June 13, the Post Office will issue a special stamp to celebrate our anniversary.
+Starting on June 13, the Post Office will issue a special stamp to celebrate our anniversary.

 The stamp brings together on a single image our famous and iconic Historic Building and our new Arnaud de Villeneuve Campus, even though these two structures were built 650 years apart!
-In this way, it captures the perfect paradox that defines our Faculty and its history: it is both the oldest in the world and undoubtedly one of the most modern in France.
+In this way, it illustrates the perfect paradox that defines our Faculty and its history: it is both the oldest in the world and, without a doubt, one of the most modern in France.

 As a nod to the past, Barthez and Lapeyronie were chosen to appear on this stamp, perfectly mirroring their statues, which continue to stand guard at the gates of our institution.